C. Greig Crysler

 C. Greig Crysler and Shiloh Krupar, "Waste Time: Excess Potential in Academic Production," in Reversing the Cult of Speed in Higher Education.
 The Slow Movement in the Arts and Humanities (New York and London: Routledge, 2019), pp. 141-55

-“Groundwork: (De)Touring Treasure Island’s Toxic History,” in Lynne Horiuchi and Tanu Sankalia (eds.)
-Urban Reinventions: San Francisco’s Treasure Island (University of Hawaii Press, 2017), pp. 175-86
+"Groundwork: (De)Touring Treasure Island’s Toxic History," in Lynne Horiuchi and Tanu Sankalia (eds.)
+Urban Reinventions: San Francisco’s Treasure Island (University of Hawaii Press, 2017), pp.175-86

-C. Greig Crysler, in Crysler et al., Sage Handbook of Architectural Theory (London and Thousand Oaks, CA: Sage Publications, 2012):
+C. Greig Crysler, in Crysler et al., Sage Handbook of Architectural Theory (London and Thousand Oaks, CA: Sage Publications, 2012)

-“Introduction: Architectural Theory in an Expanded Field” co-authored with Stephen Cairns and Hilde Heynen, Handbook of Architectural Theory (London and Thousand Oaks, CA: Sage Publications, 2012), pp. 1-22
+"Introduction: Architectural Theory in an Expanded Field" co-authored with Stephen Cairns and Hilde Heynen, Sage Handbook of Architectural Theory (London and Thousand Oaks, CA: Sage Publications, 2012), pp. 1-22

-“Time’s Arrows: Spaces of the Past,” The Handbook of Architectural Theory (London and Thousand Oaks, CA: Sage Publications, 2012), pp. 325-339
+"Time’s Arrows: Spaces of the Past," Sage Handbook of Architectural Theory (London and Thousand Oaks, CA: Sage Publications, 2012), pp. 325-339

 Writing Spaces: Discourses of Architecture, Urbanism and the Built Environment, 1960-2000 (New York and London: Routledge 2003)